MicrosoftDocs/content-templates/templates/org/aac/aac-architecture-guide-content.md

 ---
 title: <Article Title in Title Casing>
 description: <Align with the template instructions for this content type.>
-author: <Contributor's GitHub user name>
+author: <Contributor GitHub user name>
-ms.author: <Contributor's Microsoft alias>
+ms.author: <Contributor Microsoft alias>
 ms.date: <Date of publish or last freshness pass, in mm/dd/yyyy format>
 ms.topic: conceptual
-ms.service: azure-architecture-center
 ms.subservice: architecture-guide
 products:
-  - <Choose 1-5 products, as explained in the template instructions.>
+  - <List 1-5 products, as explained in the template instructions.>
-  - <1-5 products>
-  - <1-5 products>
 categories:
-  - <Choose at least one category, as explained in the template instructions.>
+  - <List at least one category, as explained in the template instructions.>
-  - <There can be more than one category.>
 ---

 # <!-- Article title in sentence casing -->